-Both fruit have green skin when they’re unripe.
-Once ripened a pawpaw is yellow with some patches of green whilst a papaya is yellowish orange.
+Both fruits have green skin when they’re unripe.
+Once ripened a pawpaw is yellow with some patches of green whilst a papaya is yellowish-orange.

-A papaya has a bolder, sweeter taste that you get from many other tropical fruit.
-Although it has a unique flavor, it could best be compared to a cross between a cantaloupe and mango.
-When eaten at the right time, its texture is creamy and chewing is hardly required; it melts in your mouth.
+Papaya has a stronger, sweeter taste that’s found in many tropical fruit types.
+Although it has a unique flavor, it’s best described as a cross between a cantaloupe and mango.
+When eaten at the right time, its texture is creamy and the flesh melts in your mouth.

-If unripe, both fruit should be placed in a paper bag, sealed at the top and left on the counter until ripe.
+Both types of unripe fruit should be placed in a paper bag with a sealed top.
+Leave them on the counter for a couple of days until ripe.
 Placing a pear or apple in the bag can help speed up the ripening process.

-Both the pawpaw and papaya, when ripened, should be stored in a sealed plastic bag in the fridge.
+Ripe pawpaw and papaya should be stored in a sealed plastic bag in the fridge.
 They will keep for up to 1 week but eating within two days is recommended.

-To store for up to 12 months, the pawpaw and papaya can be frozen.
-Slice the fruit lengthwise and scoop out the seeds before slicing into pieces.
-Place in an airtight container and place at the back of the freezer to reduce temperature fluctuation.
+To store for up to 12 months, the papaya and pawpaw can be frozen.
+Slice the fruit lengthwise and scoop out the seeds before cutting them into pieces.
+Place in an airtight container at the back of the freezer to reduce temperature fluctuation.